Whatever your reason for looking at the best garage dehumidifiers, this article is for you.

 The Ivation 4,500 sq ft dehumidifier is another one of our best dehumidifiers for garage spaces.

-You might have to spend a little more compared to the TOSOT dehumidifier.
-Still, in return, you get an auto-defrost feature, 70-pint size for the largest garage space, Energy Star rating, and a hose for continuous drain operation.
+You might have to spend a little more compared to the TOSOT but it comes with some outstanding features.
+You get an auto-defrost feature, 70-pint size for the largest garage space, Energy Star rating and a hose for continuous drain operation.

-Unlike the TOSOT 4,500 sq ft dehumidifier, you’ll have to buy a separate hose, and it also doesn’t come with an auto-defrost feature.
+Unlike the TOSOT 4,500 sq ft dehumidifier, you’ll have to buy a separate hose, and it has quite a short power cord.

 Best Budget Pick: Pro Breeze Electric Mini Dehumidifier